MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

    When the model is downloaded, it looks like this:

    ![Model downloaded button](media/model-downloaded.PNG "Model downloaded button")

+   >[!NOTE]
+   >When working offline with a 3 model, the notes functionality is disabled.

 ## Delete all downloaded models